sibina-sto/python-webscraping/README.md

-# SoftUni Python Conference Web Scraping Demos
+# SoftUni Python Scraping Demos

 ## About